aldrinbrillante/aldrinbrillante/README.md

 # Hello, folks!
 My name is Aldrin Brillante -  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-## I'm a Programmer, Photographer, Tutor, Martial Artist, and a Foodie Enthusiast!
+## I'm a Programmer, Photographer, WOrld Traveler, Tutor, Martial Artist, and a Foodie Enthusiast!

 ### About Me 🙋🏻‍♂️
 - 🔭 I love learning new concepts in all aspects of life